nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 T, a friend and colleague of F, decided to join the crew in November 2025.
 He's also worked as an architect, and is learning programming in Python and GDScript.

 Dawn has taught herself Python, GDScript, Godot and shaders with help from a few AIs.
-Now, she's building a remunated project to practice before she can jump in with the Wise Whispers of the Trees.
+Now, she's building a remunerated project to practice before she can jump in with the Wise Whispers of the Trees.

 Jane is drawing beautiful trees with Krita and Aseprite, and designing other assets.